Swordishh/AI-ML-Group-Project/README.md

 # AI-ML-Group-Project
-Tentative plan implement AI systems z  to use weather data to predict severe weather events and if possible/have time tie it to climate change
+Tentative plan implement AI systems to use weather data to predict severe weather events and if possible/have time tie it to climate change